RocketChat/docs-old/guides/administrator-guides/rocket-chat-apps/README.md

 ## How to install Rocket.chat Apps?

-In order to install Rocket.chat apps from the marketplace, first you need to register your workplace \(even if it is community addition\) on [Rocket Chat Cloud](https://cloud.rocket.chat/).
+In order to install Rocket.chat apps from the marketplace, first you need to register your workplace \(even if it is community addition\) on [Rocket.Chat Cloud](https://cloud.rocket.chat/).

-Once your workplace is registered, you can install the apps from the marketpace from the Admin panel of your Rocket Chat instance.
+Once your workplace is registered, you can install the apps from the marketpace from the Admin panel of your Rocket.Chat instance.

 > **Note**: Different Rocket.Chat Apps might have different installation steps.